wudiw295/Bearing-Defect-Detection/README.md

 ![image](https://github.com/user-attachments/assets/ef3d2c85-334b-44cc-a93e-3ad20b7efafe)

+## code
+Please note that the experimental code is located under the master branch, not the default branch.

 ## 📁 Dataset

 The dataset used in this project is **not uploaded directly** due to GitHub’s file size limitation (100MB).